 All borrowing undertaken is sustainable in that debt servicing costs are supported by identified revenue budgets.
 Borrowing for Housing purposes is restricted through the Self Financing regime, such that debt cannot rise above a government imposed cap of almost £335m.
-Total nominal borrowing ended the financial year at £404m - a further reduction of £7m and interest payable has reduced by £1m.
+Total nominal borrowing ended the financial year at £397m - a further reduction of £7m.